 The availability of specific Radeon ReLive recording functions will depend on the GPU being used.
 For more information on encoding support, please visit Radeon ReLive.

-Radeon™ ReLive was first introduced with Radeon™ Software Crimson ReLive Edition 16.12.1 and further enhanced in the latest Radeon Software Adrenalin Edition.
+Radeon™ ReLive was first introduced with Radeon™ Software Crimson ReLive Edition 16.12.1 and further enhanced in Radeon Software Adrenalin 2019 Edition (18.12.2).

-To download and install the latest Radeon Software Adrenalin Edition driver please visit AMD Drivers + Download Center.
-For information on how to install Radeon Software, please refer to KB: How-To Install Radeon Software Adrenalin Edition on a Windows® Based System
+To download and install the latest Radeon Software Adrenalin Edition driver please visit AMD Drivers and Support page.
+For information on how to install Radeon Software, please refer to KB: How to Install Radeon Software on a Windows® Based System

 At the end of the Radeon Software package installation, the following screen will appear for supported products as described in the section above.

 Select Install Radeon ReLive to install Radeon ReLive.
 Restart the system once the installation is complete.